Batagarawa: History

 The LGA was established in 1991.

 It has an area of 433 km^{2} and a population of 184,575 at the 2006 census.

 The postal code of the area is 820.

 Geography

 Batagarawa Local Government Area covers a total Land area of 433 square kilometres and has an average annual temperature of 35 C. Wind speed in the area is estimated at 5 km/h while the humidity level is at 11 percent.

+Climate

+With an average yearly temperature of 31.43°C, 52.5 millimetres of precipitation, and 55.58 wet days, Batagarawa, Nigeria, has a subtropical steppe climate.

+Average Temperature

+With an average daily high temperature of 97°F, the hot season spans 2.5 months, from March 19 to June 2.
+April is the hottest month of the year in Batagarawa, with an average high temperature of 101°F and low temperature of 77°F. With an average daily maximum temperature below 87°F, the cool season spans 1.6 months, from December 10 to January 30.
+January is the coldest month of the year in Batagarawa, with an average high temperature of 84°F and low temperature of 59°F.